-You can create conditional ticket fields in Support to control the appearance and behavior of ticket fields in ticket forms.
+You can create conditional ticket fields to control the appearance and behavior of ticket fields in ticket forms.
 For example, you can limit the number of ticket fields that appear in ticket forms, and control the sequence in which ticket fields are presented to end users.

 This article includes these sections: